 Both men moved out.
-Neither Marine had appeared with the usual body guards they’d always had accompanying them before.
+Neither Marine had appeared with the usual bodyguards they’d always had accompanying them before.
 That seemed another good sign.
 Was a dead officer’s body really worth it?
 Was the possibility of healing the company’s racial rift worth the risk?

 I turned to my scout team when the two sergeants were gone.

-“Stephens, thank Nguyen for what he did on the bridge,” I ordered, as they gathered around and squatted down.
+“Stevens, thank Nguyen for what he did on the bridge,” I ordered, as they gathered around and squatted down.

-Stephens spoke to Nguyen.
+Stevens spoke to Nguyen.
 The Montagnard looked at me while Stephens talked but the enigmatic man said nothing, his stare into my eyes without any expression at all.

-“The hard part will be pulling us back over,” I pointed out when Stephens was done.
+“The hard part will be pulling us back over,” I pointed out when Stevens was done.
 “Nguyen and I can handle getting the body to the rope, but the current is pretty fierce and you’ll be pulling against it with three of us in the water.”

 I realized that they had the same misgivings and fears as I did.
 All of them had been with the company longer than I had.
 What might be happening between the whites and black elements of the company was something new, and in combat something new usually got you or somebody nearby killed.